KopeH-3JIa/ComponentEntitySystem/README.md

 # ComponentEntitySystem
-Example of usin component entity system on c++
+Example of using component entity system on c++